flipcoder/textbeat/README.md

 It is intended to be used for vibrato.
 Vibrato functionality will change to pitch wheel oscillation in the future

-# Set note length

-Use caret (^) to set a default auto-cut note length (expressed in beats).
-Providing no value sets back to default (unlimited)

 # Channels

 Columns are separate channels, line them up for more than one instrument